tinicius/challenge-sbpo-2025/README.md

 ## Change Log

+- **03-11-2025**: Best solutions across all three challenge phases are now available, including [individual solution files](best_solutions/) and a [`best_objectives.csv`](best_solutions/best_objectives.csv) summary with the best (maximum) objective value for each instance.

+**Final Remarks**: We would like to extend our deepest gratitude to all participants who made this challenge an incredible success.
+Your dedication, creativity, and technical excellence have been truly inspiring.
+We also wish to thank the SBPO organizing team for their outstanding support in making this challenge possible.

 - **08-09-2025**: [Final phase results](results/final_phase.pdf) are now available.
 See section [Challenge Results Explanation](#challenge-results-explanation) for more details.
 - **08-09-2025**: Dataset `X` is now available.
 - **26-06-2025**: [Preliminary qualification phase results](results/qualification_phase.pdf) are now available.
 See section [Challenge Results Explanation](#challenge-results-explanation) for more details.